Climate change and the Global South at COP27

 Research shows that over the past 30 years the Global South has also become increasingly responsible.
 But emissions from the Global South are highly concentrated – the top 10 highest polluting countries in the Global South account for 78% of the group's emissions.

 Meanwhile, there are 120 countries that account for just 22% of all Global South emissions.
-Many of these developing nations are more vulnerable to the effects of climate change, such as flooding, drought, intense heat, and disease.
+Many of these lower-income nations are more vulnerable to the effects of climate change, such as flooding, drought, intense heat, and disease.

 COP26 failures